liren-jin/shapenet_simulator/README.md

-# Shapenet Simulator: A Simulator with Multiple Shapenet Model Objects
+# Shapenet Simulator: A Simulator using Multiple Shapenet Model Objects with Semantic Rendering
 Liren Jin, University of Bonn

 ## Environment Setup